-The Trial Court Coordinator shall publish and distribute, by posting on the Internet, a regular motion calendar of motions and non-jury matters to be heard at each trial session.
+The Court Manager shall publish and distribute, by posting on the Internet, a regular motion calendar of motions and non-jury matters to be heard at each trial session.
 It may contain any motions or non-jury matters the court records show are pending at the time the calendar is prepared, as well as others calendared by request.
 This regular motion calendar shall not contain more non-jury matters than can reasonably be expected to be heard in the time designated by the Senior Resident Superior Court Judge for the hearing of such matters.
-Calendar requests for the regular Superior Court motion calendar must be made in writing to the Office of the Senior Resident Superior Court Judge prior to the publication of the calendar by mailing said request to the Trial Court Coordinator, Post Office Box 698, Albemarle, NC 28002-0698, and by delivering a copy to all attorneys of record and unrepresented parties.
+Calendar requests for the regular Superior Court Judge prior to the publication of the calendar by mailing said request to the Court Manager, Post Office Box 698, Albemarle, NC 28002-0698 or by e-mailing the request to stephanie.h.hinson@nccourts.org, and by delivering a copy to all attorneys of record and unrepresented parties.